md-mahfooz/Generative-Classification-and-Reconstruction-using-Gaussian-Mixture-Models/README.md

 ## Experiments

-Experiments were conducted by varying the number of READMExture components:
+Experiments were conducted by varying the number of mixture components:

 **K = 1, 2, 5, 10, 15, 20**